philippbosch/django-sirtrevor/README.rst

     Defaults to ``None``

 ``SIRTREVOR_UPLOAD_URL`` / ``st_upload_url``
-    Specify url for AJAX image uploads
+    Specify url for AJAX image uploads.
     Defaults to ``attachments``

 ``SIRTREVOR_UPLOAD_PATH``
-    Specify where to upload images to within media path (not configurable via widget kwargs) Defaults to ``attachments``
+    Specify where to upload images to within media path (not configurable via widget kwargs).
+    Defaults to ``attachments``

 License